C2DH/A-Republic-of-Emails/README.md

     cd A-Republic-of-Emails

-And run `stemmer.js`
+And run `stemmer.js`:

     node stemmer.js

 ## Results

 The normalised emails are saved as separate `.txt` files in a subfolder of the folder containing emails.
-Thus all emails of the `/contents/f-0` folder are normalised and saved into `/contents/f-0/stems`, etc.
+Thus all emails of the `/contents/f-0/` folder are normalised and saved into `/contents/f-0/stems/`, etc.

 ## Advanced options

--If you do not want to perform step 2.
-Lowercasing of all words, comment out line 29 in `stemmer.js` and uncomment line 30 -If you do not want to perform step 5.
+- If you do not want to perform step 2.
+Lowercasing of all words, comment out line 29 in `stemmer.js` and uncomment line 30
+- If you do not want to perform step 5.
 Removal of stopwords, comment out line 36 in `stemmer.js`

 # 4. Named Entity Recognition of emails contents using Stanford NER